Kariton/jaspers-it/content/en/privacy-policy/index.md

 This privacy policy may change at any time.

-I cannot verify the claims made by third-party service providers and have no connection to the mentioned services.
+I cannot verify the claims made by third-party service providers and am not affiliated with the mentioned services.
 Please review this policy periodically for updates and also check the privacy policies of the third-party providers used.